Research Objectives Should Be Which Two Things

 To ensure your research objectives are measurable, consider these elements:

 • Identify Key Metrics: Define the specific metrics that will be used to measure the outcomes of the research.
 These metrics should be directly related to the variables you are investigating.
-For example, if you are studying the impact of a training program on employee performance, you might use metrics such as sales revenue, customer satisfaction scores, or employee productivity rates.
+As an example, if you are studying the impact of a training program on employee performance, you might use metrics such as sales revenue, customer satisfaction scores, or employee productivity rates.

 • Establish a Baseline: Determine a baseline or reference point against which to compare the results of your research.
 This could be a pre-existing value, a historical trend, or a control group.
 Having a baseline allows you to assess the magnitude of the change or effect that you are observing.